-You might find activities and special programs listed on the websites and online profiles of your favorite local shops and restaurants, and your area newspaper might likewise run advertisements for these types of activities.
+You might find activities and special programs listed on the websites and online profiles of your favorite local shops and restaurants.
+Your area newspaper might likewise run advertisements for these activities.

 Talk it up

 Your social accounts can be a powerful tool.
-Share the posts from your favorite small businesses, or post a message encouraging your friends, family, and followers to join you in shopping small on November 27.
+Share the posts from your favorite small businesses, or post a message encouraging your friends, family, and followers to join you in shopping small on Small Business Saturday.